Juliet is “not yet fourteen”

 Criminal lawyers and courts can wrestle with these things.
 We can try to save some young people from the jaws of a bad law.
 But wouldn’t it be better to change the laws to make them less unfair and less harmful?

-Thomas C. Gallagher is a Minneapolis criminal lawyer who handles:
+Thomas Gallagher is a Minnesota criminal lawyer who handles:

 including those involving claims of criminal sexual conduct based on age, and sexting child porn cases.